CommandPost/CommandPost-DeveloperGuide/api/cp/cp.tools.md

 # [docs](index.md) » cp.tools
 ---

-A collection of handy Lua tools for CommandPost.
+A collection of handy miscellaneous tools for Lua development.

 ## API Overview
 * Functions - API calls offered directly by the extension